blocksmithstudio/blocksmith/content/docs/nextannouncers/introduction.md

 prev: docs/nextannouncers/
 ---

-This page is under a folder.
+This is a introduction to the NextAnnouncers documentation.